How to Set Up the QuickBooks 2013 Chart of Accounts List

 After you select the Subaccount Of check box, name the parent account by using the Subaccount Of drop-down list.

-8(Optional) If you’re setting a bank account that uses another currency other than your home country currency, select the bank account currency from the Currency drop-down list box.
+8(Optional) If you’re setting a bank account that uses another currency other than your home-country currency, select the bank account currency from the Currency drop-down list.

 9(Optional) Provide a description for the new account.

 You don’t need to provide a description.
 Without a description, QuickBooks can still use the account name on financial statements.
-If you want a more descriptive label placed on accounting reports, however, use the Description box for this purpose.
+If you want a detailed label placed on accounting reports, however, use the Description box for this purpose.

 10Provide other account information.